Missing vs. Unused Knowledge Hypothesis for Language Model Bottlenecks in Patent Understanding: Hard-to-Distinguish Patents

-\textbf{First}, patents often describe components of larger systems and therefore \textbf{exist in dense clusters of near-duplicate-documents} that are nearly identical in structure and language but differ in one or two meaningful ways, such as a specific constraint, use case, or technical improvement \citep{trippe2015understanding}.
-These subtle distinctions have been rigorously evaluated by human judges (we will develop this in the third point) and represent precisely the type of contrasts that test whether an LLM can move beyond surface-level similarity and recognize functional difference.
-We illustrate this pattern in Figure \ref{fig:patentsSimilarity}, which shows the distribution of the most similar—but non-identical—patent pairs based on textual embeddings from \citep{ghosh2024paecter}, pretrained on patent-citation relations.
+\textbf{First}, patents describe components of larger systems and thus occur in \textbf{dense clusters of near-duplicates} that are highly similar in structure and language but differ in a small number of substantively meaningful dimensions (e.g., constraints, use cases, or technical improvements) \citep{ouellette2012disclose}.
+These fine-grained distinctions - rigorously evaluated by human judges (see the third point) - directly test whether LLMs can move beyond surface similarity to recognize functional differences.
+We illustrate this pattern in Figure \ref{fig:patentsSimilarity}, which shows the distribution of similarities between one patent and its most similar -- but non-identical -- counterpart based on the textual embedding from \citep{ghosh2024paecter}, pretrained on patent-citation relations.
 The distribution is heavily concentrated at high similarity scores, suggesting that most patents have at least one semantically similar counterpart.
+We collect these similar but different patents and test whether LLMs can tell the nuances.
+In the Appendix \ref{ap3}, we also explore another type of "merging" task: whether a model can recognize a rewritten description referring to the same invention.
+We find that the differentiation task requires genuine conceptual linking and functional comparison, making it a strong testbed for evaluating LLM understanding in the technology domain.